1-Arrow-1/IL-2-Great-Battles-Rank-Promotion-Mod/README.md

 ### 2. Prepare the Inno Setup Package
 1. Download IL-2 Rank Mod Inno Setup.zip from this repository.
 2. Unzip the archive into a folder (e.g. IL-2 Rank Mod Inno Setup).
-3. Copy your previously built executable (rank_promotion_checker.exe) into the "bin" subfolder of that folder.
+3. Copy your previously built executable (rank_promotion_checker.exe) into the `bin` subfolder of that folder.
 4. If you don’t already have it, install Inno Setup: https://jrsoftware.org/isinfo.php